rubygems/guides/command-reference.md

 *         -&#8203;-\[no-\]extensions          - Restore gems with extensions in addition to regular gems
 *         -&#8203;-only-executables         - Only restore executables
 *     -E, -&#8203;-\[no-\]env-shebang         - Rewrite executables with a shebang of /usr/bin/env
+*     -n, -&#8203;-bindir DIR               - Directory where executables are located
 *     -v, -&#8203;-version VERSION          - Specify version of gem to restore to pristine condition

 ###   Common Options: